maktoobgar/simple_compiler/README.md

 ![](./My%20Grammer/Grammer.jpg)

-# So What is C-Grammer Folder?
+# So What Is C-Grammer Folder?

 I was trying to create some little more complex programming language based on C Language buy I wasn't so successful in it and it was so much more complex than I expected.\
 But i tried my best and if anyone can fix it to solve the conflicts, send me the solution in a pull request.